tjhickey724/compiler_design/notes/ast/miniC_symbol_table.md

 The [SymbolTable.java](../../code/MiniC/SymbolTable.java) code defines a simple class which creates those four HashMaps and includes a toString to print them out.

+## Generating a Symbol Table with a Visitor

 We can now define a Visitor which will populate the SymbolTable each time it finds a MethodDecl, VarDecl, or Formal [SymbolTableVisitor.java](../../code/MiniC/SymbolTableVisitor.java)